-I am a ghostwriter, editor, and nonfiction writer currently living in Fort Myers, Florida, USA (recently moved from Prague, Czech Republic, where I was working as an ESL teacher).
+I am a ghostwriter, editor, and nonfiction writer currently living in Tallahassee, Florida, USA (recently moved from Prague, Czech Republic, where I was working as an ESL teacher).
 I set up this blog as a platform to share my current writing projects.

 I studied at Indiana University, Bloomington, where I received a master’s degree in ethnomusicology.
 Before that, I received a bachelor’s in linguistics and folklore.
 If you would like to see some of my academic writing, please visit my Academia.edu profile: